libhal/libhal.github.io/mkdocs/contributor_guide/arm_cortex_m_bringup.md

 ```

 When referencing your user manual, look for the term **NVIC**, which stands for
 **Nested Vector Interrupt Controller**.
-This is how ARM refers to their
+This is a typical title in ARM MCU
-interrupt controller.
-The NVIC section in the manual typically includes IRQ
+data sheets for where the interrupts IRQs are defined.
+The NVIC section in the
-numbers for each peripheral.
-Integrate these numbers into the enum class,
+manual typically includes IRQ numbers for each peripheral.
+Integrate these
-assigning them as corresponding values.
-Additionally, you may encounter
+numbers into the enum class, assigning them as corresponding values.
-**ISER**, or **Interrupt Set-Enable Register**, which is the ARM designation
+Additionally, you may encounter **ISER**, or **Interrupt Set-Enable Register**,
-for the register controlling interrupt enabling.
+which is the ARM designation for the register controlling interrupt enabling.

 ## 🧩 Implementing the core APIs

-TBD
+To be written.

 <!--
 Here are documents that go over how to implement the following core APIs